SSTC

 Description

-Built in 1905 for one of the original craftsmen behind Letchworth’s early vision, this four-bedroom home forms part of the Garden City’s foundations.
-Not just a witness to its history, but a contributor to it.
-After more than forty years in the same family, it now offers someone new the chance to shape what comes next.
+Built in 1905 for one of the original craftsmen behind Letchworth’s early vision, this four-bedroom home forms part of the Garden City’s beginnings.
+Not just a witness to its history, but something that helped shape it.
+After more than forty years in the same family, it now moves into its next chapter.

-Set on a 0.17-acre plot, the approach immediately gives a sense of presence.
+Set on a 0.17-acre plot, the approach gives an immediate sense of arrival.
 A gravelled drive leads in, with a broad frontage and deep bay windows creating that unmistakable feeling of something established and built to last.

-Daily life here settles in easily.
-Two reception rooms sit at the front, each with its own role.
-One offers a place to switch off at the end of the day, centred around the chimneybreast, while the other lends itself to dinners, gatherings, or simply space to spread out - the bay window drawing in soft morning light.
+Daily life settles in quickly here.
+Two reception rooms sit at the front, each with its own purpose.
+One leans towards slower evenings, centred around the chimneybreast, while the other naturally takes on dining, hosting, or simply giving you space when you need it.
+The bay window draws in soft morning light, setting the tone for the day.

 The entrance hall shifts expectations.
-It’s not just somewhere you pass through, but a space that’s been used and enjoyed - large enough for Christmas trees, long tables, and moments that stretch beyond the everyday.
-It changes how the whole ground floor feels.
+Not just somewhere to pass through, but a space that’s been part of how the home is lived in.
+It's big enough for Christmas trees, long tables, and moments that don’t feel squeezed into the corners.
+It changes how the ground floor connects.

-Towards the rear, the kitchen connects naturally with the garden and with day-to-day living.
-There’s room to cook, eat, and keep conversations going, with a layout that works now and leaves scope to evolve over time.
-A separate utility keeps the working side of the home tucked away, while the downstairs WC adds that quiet, everyday convenience.
+At the rear, the kitchen links naturally with both the garden and day-to-day life.
+There’s room to cook, eat, and keep conversations going, with a layout that works as it is but leaves the door open for something more over time.
+A separate utility keeps the practical side out of sight, and the downstairs WC quietly earns its place.

-The garden extends out with a mix of patio, lawn and established planting, leading to a brick-built outbuilding that opens up options - workspace, storage, or somewhere to escape into a hobby.
-The side boundary meets neighbouring homes, though the planting softens the edge and keeps the space feeling green and usable.
+The garden stretches out with a mix of patio, lawn and established planting, leading to a brick-built outbuilding that opens up options - somewhere to work, store, or switch off into something of your own.
+The side boundary meets neighbouring homes, but planting softens the line and keeps the space feeling green and usable.

-When it’s time to switch off and recharge, the balance of space really comes into its own.
-All four bedrooms are genuine doubles, so there’s no compromise, whether that’s growing children, guests staying over, or needing somewhere to work without giving up a bedroom.
+When it’s time to get your head down, the balance of space really shows.
+All four bedrooms are genuine doubles, so there’s no compromise, whether that’s growing children, guests staying over, or keeping a room back for work without giving anything up.

-The main room stretches from front to back, catching light at both ends of the day, with a tiled fireplace tying it back to the home’s original character.
-It’s the kind of room you can properly settle into, rather than just sleep in.
+The main bedroom runs from front to back, catching light at both ends of the day, with a tiled fireplace tying it back to the home’s original character.
+It’s a room you can properly settle into.

-Each of the remaining rooms has its own feel and outlook, with details like fireplaces and built-ins still in place.
-Spaces that adapt as life changes, rather than needing to be adapted.
+The remaining rooms each carry their own feel, with fireplaces and built-ins still in place.
+Spaces that flex as life changes, rather than needing to be reworked.

-Just beneath the main bedroom, a brick archway leads through to the garden - a small but distinctive feature that reflects the design thinking behind these early homes.
+Just beneath the main bedroom, a brick archway leads through to the garden - a small but distinctive detail that reflects the thinking behind these early homes.

-Living here means having space to breathe without feeling cut off.
-Morning walks can take you through tree-lined streets or out towards open green space, while a short stroll in the other direction brings you into the heart of town - somewhere you can pick up a coffee, meet friends, or catch a film without needing to plan it.
+Living here gives you space without feeling removed.
+One direction takes you through tree-lined streets and open green space, the other into the town centre — somewhere to grab a coffee, meet friends, or catch a film without needing to plan it.

-For those commuting or travelling further afield, the station is within walking distance, linking you into London and beyond without the daily reliance on a car.
-And when weekends open up, whether it’s heading into the city, out to the countryside, or catching a flight, everything feels accessible rather than effort.
+For commuting, the station is within walking distance, linking into London and beyond without relying on the car day to day.
+When weekends open up, whether it’s the city, the countryside or further afield, everything feels within reach.

-For families, schooling is a real draw here with a mix of well-regarded options nearby that have made this part of Letchworth a long-term choice for many.
+For families, there’s a mix of well-regarded schooling nearby, which is why this part of Letchworth has remained a long-term choice for so many.

-Homes like this don’t come up often - grounded, individual, and ready for someone to take it forward in their own way.
+Homes like this don’t come up often - established, individual, and ready for someone to take it forward in their own way.

 | ADDITIONAL INFORMATION